You should consider using this procedure under the following condition:

 - You are familiar with interpreting tcpdump output files.

 - You are familiar with the BIG-IP tcpdump utility.

 Note: This article covers only the options for the tcpdump utility that are relevant to collecting internal TMM information.
 For general assistance with tcpdump, refer to the Supplemental Information section in this document.

 The F5 implementation of the tcpdump utility can add internal TMM information to a tcpdump capture.
-In the course of a support case, you may be asked by an F5 Technical Support engineer to capture a tcpdump where this extra information is present.
+In the course of a support case, an F5 Technical Support engineer may ask you to capture a tcpdump where this extra information is present.
 Or, you may want to collect the data yourself for analysis in a tool, such as Wireshark.